-New in version 5.0. concurrency (multi-string, default "thread"): the name concurrency libraries in use by the product code.
+(multi-string, default "thread") The concurrency libraries in use by the product code.
 If your program uses multiprocessing, gevent, greenlet, or eventlet, you must name that library in this option, or coverage.py will produce very wrong results.

-See :ref:subprocess: for details of multi-process measurement.
+See Measuring sub-processes for details of multi-process measurement.